manikantasurisetty/DockerExample/README.md

 simple-docker-node-example-Should be your Image name -p 3000:80 -Publish your code on 3000 pport from 80 port(optional argument)

-With the boave setting sin place you can run http://localhost:3000/ to see the basic app running
+With the above setting sin place you can run http://localhost:3000/ to see the basic app running